1. Home

 Why does AI speed make this harder to detect?

-Messages can now be generated, adapted, and distributed with very little friction, allowing variation to spread quickly across teams and channels.
-At the same time, the fluency of AI-generated output makes these variations harder to recognize, because differences in meaning are masked by consistency in tone and structure.
+AI removes much of the friction from communication reuse, allowing messages to be generated, adapted, and distributed quickly across teams and channels.
+At the same time, the fluency of AI-generated output makes variations harder to recognize, because differences in meaning are masked by consistency in tone and structure.

-The result is that communication can appear aligned while no longer reinforcing the same intent.
+The result is that communication can appear aligned while no longer reinforcing the same purpose.
+In these cases, communication may remain structurally consistent in tone and format, while gradually losing connection to the purpose it was meant to reinforce.
 The surface improves, while the underlying coherence weakens.

-Purpose defines direction.
-It anchors communication in what it is meant to achieve and why it exists.
-Longevity determines whether that direction holds as communication moves, allowing it to be reused and adapted without losing its meaning.
+Purpose and longevity are a pair of principles within sustainable communication.
+Purpose anchors communication in what it is meant to achieve and why it exists.
+Longevity determines whether that direction holds as communication moves across contexts and contributors over time.

 Designing communication that can be used without losing meaning

-In one case we experienced lately, while working for a global organisation with a complex structure, several teams were responsible for communicating related initiatives, each adapting the same core idea to their own context.
+In one recent case from our work with a global organisation with a complex structure, several teams were responsible for communicating related initiatives, each adapting the same core idea to their own context.
 Over time, those adaptations began to diverge, even though the underlying purpose remained unchanged.

-The response went beyond standardized wording or rearrange approvals, to introduce a small set of anchoring elements that defined how “impact” should be interpreted and expressed.
-These anchors acted as reference points during reuse.
-They made it clear what could change and what had to remain consistent.
+The response went beyond standardised wording or rearranging approvals, introducing a small set of anchoring elements that defined how “impact” should be interpreted and expressed.
+These anchors acted as reference points during reuse, making it clear what could change and what had to remain consistent.

-To make those anchors usable in practice, the team leading communication for the programme built a clearer coordination model around them.
+To make those anchors usable, the team leading communication for the programme built a stronger coordination model around them.
 Representatives from cross-cutting teams and central functions met through a recurring editorial structure to review priorities, share upcoming needs, and resolve inconsistencies early.
 The communication team also introduced content templates with clear questions, formats, and length expectations so contributors could provide material in a comparable way.
 A professional technical writer then reviewed and refined submissions to bridge the gap between specialist input and communication output.
-This meant alignment did not depend on constant escalation or individual interpretation, but on shared routines and editorial support that teams could rely on.
+Alignment became less dependent on escalation or individual interpretation, because teams could rely on shared routines and editorial support.

 From output to sustained impact